Skip to Main Content Skip to Footer

 Loading...

-Info Session or Event
+Information Session or Virtual Event

 Rowan University hosts a series of on campus and virtual events throughout the year to help you get to know us.
 From general information sessions, to program specific meetings with advisors, to webinars on timely and thought-provoking topics, these gatherings provide an excellent opportunity to ask questions, network with academics and future students, and learn from some of the most innovative and informed faculty in higher education today.